anshulxyz/anshulxyz.github.io/about.md

 # About Me

 Hi!
-I am Anshul Chauhan, I'm a software craftsman from Pune, India.
+I am Anshul Chauhan, a software craftsman from Pune, India.

-I primarilty code in Python, but I have recently been working with Java and Kotlin for projects at work.
-I have also been learning Rust, and trying to build my side projects in it.
+I primarily code in Python, but I have recently been working with Java and Kotlin for projects at work.
+I have also been learning Rust and trying to build my side projects in it.

-Beyonf work I am interested in cliff-jumping, fish-curry, playing football and trekking.
+Beyond work, I am interested in cliff-jumping, fish-curry, playing football, and trekking.

 **Contact**
 {: .menu-title}